GeorgeAdamon/pyc4d_helpers/scripts/RhinoMatrixLoader/README.md

 * Any type of native Cinema4d object can be used (Lights, Cameras, Fields etc) instead of the basic geometry types that Rhino can export.
 * The same map can be used for different Cloners.

-This script is meant to be used inside a Cinema4D Python Generator object.
+This script is meant to be used inside a Cinema4D Python Generator object, and expects a .csv text file where each line is a list of 16 elements, separated by comas.
+See the In Depth section below for details.

 ## Usage
 * Create a Python Generator object.